mikkohei13/havistin2/readme.md

     docker run -ti -p 80:80 havistin2-gunicorn:latest

-## Running in production with Google Cloud run
+## Running in production with Google Cloud Run & Redis

-Deploy:
+Set up Redis to be used for caching.
+Store Redis server name & credentials to app_secrets.py.

+The app can be run also without Redis cache; just comment out Redis cache on main.py and use Filesystem cache instead.

+Deploy to Google Cloud Run:

     gcloud run deploy havistin2 --port=80 --max-instances=4 --concurrency=10 --memory=256Mi --timeout=30 --source .